dsv-su/gdpr-portal/readme.md

 * Make sure that `/systemconfig/gdpr.ini` file is present and configured with the configuration details for the server and your requirements (copy gdpr.ini.example to .ini and fill in with your data)

-        [case]
+        [global]
-        case_start_id=2020-1            //The starting case id (year-id)
-        case_ttl=30                     //Time to live for a case - not yet implemented
+        case_start_id=2020-1             # The starting case id (year-id) case_ttl=30                      # Time to live for a case - not yet implemented plugin_tries=3                   # Number of tries a plugin tries to contact a system before reporting error plugin_request_timeout=7200      # Timeout before a plugin reports error registrator=ryan@dsv.su.se       # Email address of registrar (change to your institution)

-        [registrator]
-        registrator=ryan@dsv.su.se      //The email-address of registrar (change to your institution)

         [database]
-        db=mysql                        //Here you can specify which database you use: mysql, sqlite, pgsql, sqlsrv or redis db_host=127.0.0.1
+        db=mysql                        # Here you can specify which database you use: mysql, sqlite, pgsql, sqlsrv or redis db_host=127.0.0.1
         db_port=3306
         db_database=
         db_username=
         db_password=

-        [toker]                         //Toker is the default access tokens system client_id =
+        [oauth]                         # Toker is the default access tokens system client_id =
         client_secret =
         auth_url =